tomtkg/ILD/README.md

 The other one simply replaces "/PlatEMO-master/PlatEMO/Public/UniformPoint.m" with [UniformPoint.m](ILD/UniformPoint.m).

 ## Reference
-Tomoaki Takagi, Keiki Takadama, and Hiroyuki Sato, **Incremental Lattice Design of Weight Vector Set**, Proceedings of the 2020 Genetic and Evolutionary Computation Conference Companion, 2020, 1486-1494.
+Tomoaki Takagi, Keiki Takadama, and Hiroyuki Sato, **Incremental Lattice Design of Weight Vector Set**, Proceedings of the 2020 Genetic and Evolutionary Computation Conference Companion, pp. 1486-1494, 2020.